-Personal Preparedness
+Personal Preparednes SS

-11. How prepared is your household to deal with a natural hazard event?
+11. How prepared is you r household to deal with a natural hazard d event?

 Very Prepared

 Adequately Prepared

 Somewhat Prepared

 Not Prepared

 Not Sure

-12. In the following list, please check the activities that you have done, plan to do, have not done, or are unable to do for your household.
+12. In the following list, punable to do for your hou usehold.

-Have Done Plan to Do Have Not Done Unable to Do
+Receive first aid/CPR Have Done Plan to Do Have Not Done Unable to Do

-Receive first aid/CPR training
+training \bigcirc

-Make a fire escape plan $\bigcirc$
+Make a fire escape plan

-Prepare a household/family emergency plan
+Prepare a household/family emergency plan 0

-Prepare a disaster supply kit (extra food, water, first aid kit, medicines, and other emergency supplies)
+Prepare a disaster supply kit (extra food, water, first aid kit, medicines, and other

+emergency supplies)

-Install smoke detectors and carbon monoxide detectors on each level of the house 0 0
+Install smoke detectors and carbon monoxide detectors on each level of the house 0

-Purchase and program a NOAA Weather Radio $\bigcirc$ $\bigcirc$ $\bigcirc$
+Purchase and program a NOAA Weather Radio \bigcirc \bigcirc \bigcirc \circ

-Store a generator for backup power 0
+Store a generator for backup power 0 0 0

-Store a battery-powered radio
+Store a battery-powered radio \circ

 Store a fire extinguisher

-Store sand bags $\bigcirc$
+Store sand bags

 Have Done Plan to Do Have Not Done Unable to Do

-Purchase natural hazard insurance (flood, earthquake, wildfire, etc.) 0
+Purchase natural hazard insurance (flood, earthquake, wildfire, etc.)

-Identify and understand utility shutoffs $\bigcirc$ $\bigcirc$ $\bigcirc$ $\bigcirc$
+Identify and understand utility shutoffs \bigcirc

-Anchor service utilities to your home (water heater, furnace, wood stove, etc.) 0 0 0 0
+Anchor service utilities to your home (water heater, furnace, wood stove, etc.) 0

 Strengthened your home through mitigation retrofits or when your home was constructed.
 (This includes raising your home above flood level)

-13. Do you have flood Yes insurance?
+13. Do you have flood ir nsurance?

+Yes

 No

 I don't know

 14. If "No", why not?

-I don't live in a floodpla in
+I don't live in a floodplair 1

 It's too expensive

 It never floods here

 My house is elevated

 I never considered it

 Other (please specify)